NNLO QCD corrections for Drell-Yan $p_T^Z$ and $\phi^*$ observables at the LHC: Introduction

 For inclusive $\PZ$-production, restricting ourselves to the framework of QCD, corrections at next-to-next-to-leading order (NNLO) are available~\cite{dyNNLO,dynnlo,fewz,vrap} and the present state of the art is obtained by combining the NNLO QCD corrections with a resummation of next-to-next-to-leading logarithmic effects (NNLL)~\cite{dyresum}.
 This combination is necessary to predict the transverse momentum distribution of the $\PZ$-boson at small $\ptz$.
 In this region, large logarithmic corrections of the form $\ln^n(\ptz/\mll)$ appear at each order in the perturbative expansion in $\alphas$, spoiling the convergence of the fixed-order predictions.

 The transverse momentum of the $\PZ$-boson is caused by the emission of QCD radiation from the initial state partons.
 As a consequence, fixed order predictions at $\order{\alphas^2}$ in perturbative QCD, which are NNLO accurate for the inclusive cross section correspond only to NLO accurate predictions for the transverse momentum distributions.
 At high values of $\ptz$, namely above $20~\GeV$, both ATLAS and CMS observed a tension between the NLO predictions and their measurements of the $\ptz$ distributions presented in the form of fiducial cross sections for a restricted kinematical range of the final state leptons.
 Motivated by this observation, in a recent paper~\cite{PTZus}, we have used the parton-level event generator \NNLOJET, as described in~\cite{ZJNNLOus}, to predict the $\PZ$-boson distributions at large transverse momentum to NNLO accuracy.
 We computed the fiducial cross section for the production of a $\PZ$-boson at finite transverse momentum fully inclusively on the hadronic final state.
 We found that when the $\ptz$ distribution is normalised to the relevant di-lepton cross section, the NNLO predictions yield an excellent agreement with the measured distributions at $\sqrt{s}= 8~\TeV$ from both ATLAS and CMS over a large range of $\ptz$ values above the selected cut of $\ptz= 20~\GeV$.
 Given the importance of a precise determination of the $\ptz $ spectrum for phenomenology, it is also crucial to have a thorough probe of the low $\ptz$ domain as well.
 We therefore use the \NNLOJET code to make predictions in the low transverse momentum region.
 As expected, the fixed order description will fail at sufficiently small $\ptz$, but it is also interesting to see exactly where this happens.
-In particular, we will show that the NNLO fixed order perturbative description extends to significantly lower $\ptz$ than at NLO.

 In the small $\ptz$ region, the precision of direct measurements of the $\ptz$ spectrum using the standard $\ptz$ variable is limited by the experimental resolution on $\ptz$ itself, and in particular on the resolution of the magnitude of the transverse momenta of the individual leptons entering $\ptz$.
 To probe the low $\ptz$ domain of $\PZ/\gamma^*$ production an alternative angular variable, $\phistar$, has been proposed~\cite{banfidefphistar} which minimises the impact of these experimental uncertainties.
 It is defined by